 Testing for cancer

-You may have tests for cancer because of symptoms or changes within your body which are worrying you, after routine screening or as part of follow-up for an existing cancer.
+You may have tests for cancer because of symptoms or changes within your body that are worrying you, after routine screening, or as part of follow-up for an existing cancer.

 This page will help you find out more about the different tests for cancer and how Maggie's can help.